AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-06-how-to-deep-link-from-notification-in-react-native.md

     });
   };
 ```
-- Local Notification Request that deeplink to notifications screen
+- Local Notification Request that deep-link to the notifications screen
 ```
   const addNotificationRequest = () => {
     PushNotificationIOS.addNotificationRequest({